SRamya24/Rule_engine_app1/README.md

 Zeotap | Software Engineer Intern | Assignment | Application 1

 ### Applicant Introduction
 Hello!
 I'm Subhodeep Manna, a Full-Stack Developer and AI enthusiast proficient in React, Next.js, Django, and machine learning.
 Currently, I'm engaged in projects such as a College Directory App and a Seat Booking System, and I'm always excited to learn and innovate!
-[LinkedIn](#).

 ### Table of Contents
 - Introduction